soheilasadeghian/Appinno/README.md

 ## Overview
 This repository (Appinno) includes two projects:

-✔️ Appinno Website project as a client in root of repository(Appinno Folder)
+✔️ Appinno Website project as a client in root of repository(appinno_website Folder)
     The project Appinno Website” is a responsive website made with ASP.NET Web Forms Technology using C#, Bootstrap, JQuery, Ajax, HTML, CSS, JavaScript, SQL, and EntityFramework.

-✔️ Web Service project with Admin Panel in root of repository(hamidiabetWebApi Folder)
+✔️ Web Service project with Admin Panel in root of repository(appinno_panel_webservice Folder)
     Appinno is a Web Service(SOAP) shows how to implement Web Services with C#, .Net Framework 4.5

 ## Tools Used 🛠️